scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

     For example:

     * If you store 1 GB of data in your table, you will be charged for 1 GB of storage.
-    * If you store 1 GB of data in your table and 1 GB of data in an index, you will be charged for 2 GB of storage.
+    * If you store 1 GB of data in your table and 1 GB of data in a (global secondary) index [#r1]_, you will be charged for 2 GB of storage.
-    * If you store 1 GB of data in your table and 1 GB of data in a backup, you will be charged for 2 GB of storage.
+    * If you store 1 GB of data in your table and 1 GB of data in a backup [#r2]_, you will be charged for 2 GB of storage.

 Item Size Explained
 ===================